johndpope/ScriptingRuntimeInSwift/README.md

 `END`
 End a subroutine declaration or loop.

-`NAME`
+`SET X N`
+Set a variable named X to value N.

+`CALL NAME`
 Call a subroutine named NAME.

-All numbers must be integers, and all subroutine names must start with a letter.
+All numbers must be integers.
+All subroutine and variable names must start with a letter.
+In the above, N can be an integer literal, previously declared variable, or arithmetic expression using the operators `+`, `-`, `*`, `/`, `^`, and parenthesis `( )`.
 For the context-free grammar of SeaTurtle, see the file `cfg.txt`.
 See some sample scripts in the directory `SeaTurtle Scripts`.

 ## Script Files
 Script files are just UTF-8 encoded plain text files with SeaTurtle commands.
 They have the extension `.seat`.